michaelmosmann/silk/userguide/intro.md

 They utilize a `enum` to model the set of available features with the enum constants.
 Each constant is a separate feature.
 When bootstrapping you decide what features to include:
 {% highlight java %}
-Edition edition = Bootstrap.edition( MyFeature.BAR, MyFeature.BAZ )
+Edition edition = Globals.edition( MyFeature.BAR, MyFeature.BAZ )
-Injector injector = Bootstrap.injector( RootBundle.class, edition );
+Injector injector = Bootstrap.injector( RootBundle.class, Globals.STANDARD.edition( edition ) );
 {% endhighlight %}
 The `edition` method creates an `Edition` from the chosen features `BAR` and `BAZ` of your `Feature`-`enum` `MyFeature`.

 The test `TestEditionFeatureBinds` shows how to create your own feature annotation so you could annotate `Module`s and `Bundle` with the features they represent.
 But this is just one way.
 You can implement other strategies to determine the features in a few lines of code.

-### Run different Modes like PROD or DEV
+### Run different Modes <small>(like PROD or DEV)</small>
 Beside the economically driven slices there is a hole bunch of technical configurations.
 While this can be modeled with the above techniques it might not fit well to use them since they are another dimension beside the one of editions or features.
 Most likely you want to have a _DEV_ mode for all _editions_ or _features_ and a lot of other switches that can be summed up as a applications configuration.

-Silk helps you modeling this using configuration `Constants` that are passed to the bootstrapping as well:
+Silk helps you modeling this using configuration `Options` that are passed to the bootstrapping as well:
 {% highlight java %}
-Injector injector = Bootstrap.injector( RootBundle.class, Edition.FULL, constants );
+Injector injector = Bootstrap.injector( RootBundle.class, Globals.STANDARD.options( options ) );
 {% endhighlight %}
-They are named _constants_ since once defined they are immutable and cannot change over runtime.
+`Options` are _constant_ immutables that cannot be mutated during bootstrapping.
-Each constant property is again modeled by an `enum` to make sure all possible values can be covered when deciding what should be installed.
+Each option property is again modeled by an `enum` to make sure all possible values can be covered when deciding what should be installed.
 {% highlight java %}
-Constants constants = Constants.NONE.def( RunMode.PROD );
+Options options = Options STANDARD.chosen( RunMode.PROD );
 // define more...
 {% endhighlight %}
 First we define the current value `PROD` of the property `RunMode`.
-The `constants` are later passed to the `Bootstrap.injector` as seen above.
+The `options` are later passed to the `Bootstrap.injector` as seen above as part of the `Globals`.
-When working with `Constants` we use them together with `ModularBundle`s.
+When working with `Options` we use them together with `ModularBundle`s.
 Those allow to `install` other bundles and modules dependent on constant values.
 So we define:
 {% highlight java %}
 private static class RunModeDependentBundle extends ModularBootstrapperBundle<RunMode> {